Pink-Crab/WP_PSR16_Cache/README.md

 $cahe->delete( 'cache_key' );

-// Set mutiple values, with a single expiry
+// Set multiple values, with a single expiry
 $cache->setMultiple( ['key1' => 'Value1', 'key2' => 42], 1 * HOURS_IN_SECONDS );

 // Get multiple values in a key => value array, with a shared default.